Introducing OfficeIMO: Open Source Office Document Libraries for .NET

 What OfficeIMO Offers

-OfficeIMO is not a single library; it is a coordinated set of packages, each focused on one document family:
+OfficeIMO is not a single library; it is a coordinated repo of packages, each focused on one document family or workflow:

 | Package | Purpose |